Overview of the ZBT

 Please note our current information on directions and parking:

-The ZBT is currently difficult to reach due to roadworks in the immediate vicinity, and the parking situation is very limited.
-If possible, please travel by public transport or allow extra time for parking and walking.
+ZBT is currently difficult to reach due to construction work in the immediate vicinity, and the parking situation is quite tense.
+If possible, please travel by public transport or allow extra time for finding a parking space and walking.

-One-way street regulation: Due to construction work, access to the ZBT site via Carl-Benz-Straße is only possible from the south via Forsthausweg until further notice.
+Due to construction work, access to the ZBT site via Carl-Benz-Straße is currently only possible from the south via Forsthausweg.

 New branch office

-The ZBT recently opened a branch office, not far from the main site, the “Tectrum” Bismarckstraße 120-142, 47057 Duisburg-Neudorf,
+ZBT has recently opened a branch office not far from its main location in the ‘Tectrum’ building at Bismarckstraße 120-142, 47057 Duisburg-Neudorf (Google Maps).

 Route description

-Alternatively, take tram line 901 in the direction of Mülheim/Ruhr to the “Zoo/Uni” stop and follow the signs from there to the university area “L” (journey time: approx. 5 min + walk).
+Alternatively, take tram line 901 towards Mülheim/Ruhr to the ‘Zoo/Uni’ stop.
+From there, follow the signs to ‘Universitätsbereich L’ (university area ‘L’).
+(Travel time: approx. 5 min + walking distance)

-At Düsseldorf Airport (DUS), take the SkyTrain from the terminal to the airport railway station.
-From there, take a train to Duisburg main station (journey time depends on the train selected).
+At Düsseldorf Airport, take the SkyTrain from the terminal to the airport long-distance train station.
+From there, take a train to Duisburg Central Station.
 Continue as described above.

-Alternatively: A taxi journey from Düsseldorf airport takes approx. 25 minutes and costs around 60 Euro (as of 7/2024).
+Alternatively: A taxi ride from Düsseldorf Airport takes approx. 30 min and costs around 65 euros (as of 7/2025).

-from Frankfurt Airport (FRA) take the ICE express train to Duisburg Central Station (journey time: approx. 1:15 – 2 hours).
+From Frankfurt Airport long-distance train station, take the ICE express train to Duisburg Central Station (travel time: approx. 1:15 – 2 hours).
 Continue as described above.

-From the A40 and A3 motorways, take the Duisburg-Kaiserberg exit at the Kaiserberg intersection.
+From the A40 and A3 motorways at the Kaiserberg junction, take the Duisburg-Kaiserberg exit.

-Turn left at the traffic lights onto Carl-Benz-Straße.
-Keep right at the fork towards Duisburg-Zentrum.
-Then turn right onto Mülheimer Straße.
+Turn left at the traffic lights onto Carl-Benz-Strasse.
+At the fork (like an exit), keep right towards DU-Zentrum.
+Then turn right onto Mülheimer Strasse.

-After a few hundred metres, turn left into Lotharstraße.
-Then turn left into Forsthausweg.
+After a few hundred metres, turn left onto Lotharstrasse.
+Then turn left onto Forsthausweg.

 Download